saucelabs/sauce-docs/docs/mobile-apps/automated-testing/troubleshooting.md

 ### How to Resolve

 Check the error rate over time.
 It is expected to occur approximately 0.1% of the time (1 out of 1000 tests).
 If the error rate remains below this level, add a retry for this kind of error into your Continuous Integration program.
-You can contact <span style="text-decoration:underline;">help@saucelabs.com</span> to check the error rate if it’s not easy to ascertain from your own CI program.
+You can contact help@saucelabs.com to check the error rate if it’s not easy to ascertain from your own CI program.

 If the error rate is over 0.1% for a short period of time, check [status.saucelabs.com](http://status.saucelabs.com/) for signs of an incident at a time corresponding to the elevated error rate.
 Some types of incidents (but not all) will cause Internal Server Errors.

-If the error rate is over 0.1% for a sustained period of time (days or weeks), contact <span style="text-decoration:underline;">help@saucelabs.com</span>.
+If the error rate is over 0.1% for a sustained period of time (days or weeks), contact help@saucelabs.com.
 We'll try to identify a pattern to the errors (for example, is it particular to one type of browser, OS, or test).
 Note that this is the least likely explanation.

 ## Invalid Parent Tunnel